Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Southern Miss Stats and Trends

-- Southern Miss has covered the spread on one occasion this year.
+- So far this year Southern Miss has one win against the spread.

-- The Golden Eagles have been underdogs by 13.5 points or more two times this season and have not covered the spread once.

-- Southern Miss' games this year have gone over the total in one out of seven opportunities (14.3%).

 - The Golden Eagles have turned the ball over 15 times, five fewer times than the Blue Raiders have forced turnovers (20).